tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 Establish proper, safe lines of communication with the client.
 You will generally need two contact types: normal and emergency.

-Emergency contacts are for emergencies - that is they are to be used only when a critical flaw is found and it is necessary to report it immediately.
+Emergency contacts are for emergencies—that is, they are to be used only when a critical flaw is found and it is necessary to report it immediately.

-For all contacts you need to establish reliable and secure line of communication.
+For all contacts, you need to establish a reliable and secure line of communication.
 Use only encrypted channels to transfer any sensitive data.

 You should also set up regular status reports with the client where you will go through the curent status of testing.
-These do not need to be as often as with non-IoT testing as you generally do not need client's cooperation.
+These do not need to be as often as with non-IoT testing as you generally do not need client’s cooperation.

 ### Time

 Before the testing begins, it is important to specify when the testing starts and when it ends.
 This step is imprtant mainly when dealing with a client and a budget but can be helpful when testing for own use as well.

 It can also be helpful to prepare a more detailed timeline showing when each part of testing will take place.

 When dealing with a client explicitly stating start and end dates helps with managing expectations.
 When it comes to budget, it ensures that you do not work more than the budget allows for.
 If there is a need for more work to be done make sure that it is paid for.